PL51A:

 The Potential of SWOT Data for Mapping Estuarine and Coastal Tides (652324)

-Pascal Matte1, Silvia Innocenti2, Aqeel Albahadily3, Stefan A Talke4, David A Jay3, Vincent Fortin5, Natacha Bernier5, Yves Secretan6 and Marc Simard7, (1)Environment and Climate Change Canada, Meteorological Research Division, Quebec, QC, Canada, (2)Institut National de la Recherche Scientifique, Eau-Terre-Environnement, Québec, QC, Canada, (3)Portland State University, Portland, OR, United States, (4)California State Polytechnic University, Civil and Environmental Engineering, San Luis Obispo, California, United States, (5)Environment and Climate Change Canada, Meteorological Research Division, Dorval, QC, Canada, (6)Institut National de la Recherche Scientifique, Eau Terre Environnement, Quebec, QC, Canada, (7)Jet Propulsion Laboratory, California Institute of Technology, Pasadena, United States
+Pascal Matte1, Silvia Innocenti2, Aqeel Albahadily3, Stefan A Talke4, David A Jay3, Vincent Fortin5, Natacha Bernier5, Yves Secretan6 and Marc Simard7, (1)Environment and Climate Change Canada, Meteorological Research Division, Quebec, QC, Canada, (2)Institut National de la Recherche Scientifique, Eau-Terre-Environnement, Québec, QC, Canada, (3)Portland State University, Portland, OR, United States, (4)California Polytechnic State University, Department of Civil and Environmental Engineering, San Luis Obispo, California, United States, (5)Environment and Climate Change Canada, Meteorological Research Division, Dorval, QC, Canada, (6)Institut National de la Recherche Scientifique, Eau Terre Environnement, Quebec, QC, Canada, (7)Jet Propulsion Laboratory, California Institute of Technology, Pasadena, United States

 The Problematic psi1 Tide (644519)